Our refunds process

 For Season tickets that are no longer required, the amount refunded is based on the difference between the original cost of the Season ticket and the cost of a Season ticket for the period of validity up to the date the ticket is surrendered to c2c.

 Since Season tickets offer significant savings for the daily traveller, you will find that if there is only a small proportion of the validity remaining, your refund will be minimal, or will not apply.
-Please note that, after roughly 40 weeks, an Annual Season ticket has no refund value.
+Please note that, after 10 months and 12 days of validity, an Annual Season ticket has no refund value.

-For many tickets, an administration fee (£10 at the time of putting our website live) may be charged for refunds.
+For many tickets, an administration fee (£10 as of February 2022) may be charged for refunds.
 You should note that certain discounted tickets are sold on the understanding that you are committed to travel and that refunds are not available.
-Online Advance discount tickets cannot be refunded.